 - Read our in-depth Panasonic Lumix FZ1000 review

-If you can live without the advanced AF system and other performance advantages offered by the RX10 IV, the RX10 III is still worth a look.
+As is often the case with Sony, you can make decent savings if you look towards its extensive back-catalogue.
+In this case, if you can live without the advanced AF system and other performance advantages offered by the RX10 IV, the RX10 III is still worth a look.
 The design is pretty much identical to the RX10 IV, and you've got the same 24-600mm f/2.4-4 lens.
 What's the compromise?
 Well, the AF is a bit pedestrian compared to the latest model, while there's no touchscreen control or the ability to shoot at an impressive 24fps.
-With the arrival of the newer model, you might be able to track down one of these at a decent price.

 - Read our in-depth Sony Cyber-shot RX10 III review

-- Read our in-depth Canon PowerShot SX60 HS review
+- Read our in-depth Canon PowerShot SX70 HS review

 The Lumix FZ80 (known as the Lumix FZ82 outside the US) might be one of the most affordable bridge cameras here, but it still packs quite a punch.
 The zoom range is very impressive, going from an ultra-wide 20mm through to a staggering 1200mm, and benefits from an effective image stabilization system.
 There's also 4K recording with Panasonic's 4K Photo, which can shoot 8MP images at 30fps, meaning you should never miss that split-second moment.
 It's also very easy to use, with an intuitive touchscreen.
 The viewfinder could be better (and there's no eye sensor to automatically switch between the viewfinder and rear screen), while high-ISO performance can't match that of larger-sensor (and more expensive) rivals.
 That said, this is one of the best budget bridge cameras around.